gabrielelanaro/chemview/docs/source/interactivity.rst

     import mdtraj as md
     traj = md.load_pdb('2M6K.pdb')

 An mdtraj trajectory contains the coordinates for each frame  in the attribute ``traj.xyz``), plus a topology specification in ``traj.topology``.
-The topology can be converted to chemview format using the utility topology_mdtraj(), that takes the trajectory as an input.
+The topology can be converted to chemview format using the utility :py:func:`chemview.contrib.topology_mdtraj`, that takes the trajectory as an input.

 .. code:: python